Closures & Hours Changes

 Other treatments include:

-can help you recover from an injury and avoid future injury.
+Physical therapy can help you recover from an injury and avoid future injury.
 Your physical therapist can help you reduce pain in the soft tissues (muscles, tendons, and ligaments), build muscle strength, and improve flexibility, function, and range of motion.
-He or she can also evaluate how you do an activity and make suggestions for doing the activity in a way that is less likely to result in an injury.
+They can also evaluate how you do an activity and make suggestions for doing the activity in a way that is less likely to result in an injury.

 Some conditions involve several body systems and can lead to significant disability.
 These conditions—such as stroke, spinal cord injury, and major cardiopulmonary (heart and lung) problems—are usually addressed by a team of health professionals through programs such as cardiac rehab and stroke rehab.
 The team can include doctors; nurses; physical, occupational, and speech therapists; psychologists; and social workers, among others.